BartJongejan/Bracmat/README.md

         World!
         Here I am!
         What about you?

+    In Linux, enclosing parameters in apostrophes or quotes is not necessary if you are willing to escape more characters.
+For example, this works:

+        bracmat out\'Hello\&out\$world    (bash)

+    On Windows, escaping is not possible in every case.

   * At least the first parameter must be a valid bracmat expression, appropriately quoted and 'escaped' to pass unscathed through the shell's own parameter evaluation mechanism.